KNXex/knxex/README.md

 Together with the `knxnet_ip` library, it also offers a KNXnet/IP tunnelling client, based on their tunnel behaviour module.

-A GenStage producer is available to consume receive KNX telegrams.
+A GenStage producer is available to consume and further dispatch received KNX telegrams.
 A group address server listens for KNX telegrams and stores the last group address values in ETS, so you can always fetch the value of a group address at a later time.

 ## Installation